Get ready to be in a in a beachy mood with the latest hair color taking over social media: sand hair.

 If you’re ready to embrace neutral shades and leave bright hair colors behind, mushroom brown may just be the perfect shade for you.

 Mushroom brown hair is a neutral brown shade that can sometimes lean ashy.
 It may be inspired by a fungus, but the color is anything but icky.
 The shade takes most of its inspiration from the ever popular portobello.
-Just like the tasty mushroom, this color only appears brown at first glance.
-The closer you look, light gray and brown hues begin to peek through.
+Just like the tasty mushroom, this color only appears brown at first glance—the closer you look, light gray and brown hues begin to peek through.

-To achieve this ashy hue, your stylist will begin by creating an ash brown base color.
+Once you’ve settled on a style, your stylist will begin by creating an ash brown base color.
 Then, he or she will layer on highlights and lowlights to create a multidimensional look depending on your inspirations pictures.

 Like most brunette shades, mushroom brown hair is a fairly low maintenance hair color.
 Just because it’s low maintenance doesn’t mean you won’t have to make a few tweaks to your hair care routine, however.